stackql/stackql-registry-docs/docs/snowflake-docs/providers/snowflake/iceberg_table/iceberg_tables/index.md

       description: Required parameter for the iceberg_tables resource.
     - name: name
       value: string
+      description: >-
-      description: Name of the iceberg table
+        Name of the iceberg table (Required parameter for the iceberg_tables resource.)
     - name: comment
       value: string
       description: user comment associated to an object in the dictionary